johnnyreilly/throttle-requests-react-hook/README.md

 In fact, for this demo we're not interested in the results of these HTTP requests; rather we're interested in how the browser copes with this approach.
 (Spoiler: not well!)
 It's worth considering that requesting a text file from a server running on the same machine as the browser should be fast.

-So we'll run `yarn start` and got to http://localhost:3000 to get to the app.
+So we'll run `yarn start` and go to http://localhost:3000 to get to the app.
 Running with Devtools open results in the following unhappy affair:

 ![chrome weeping softly](i-want-it-all.gif)